 The Village Mentoring Program equips students with essential tools necessary for success at Minnesota State University, Mankato.
 This program is structured to assist students of color in navigating their college experience from orientation through commencement.

-What are possible roles in the Diversity and Inclusion Mentoring Program?
+What are the possible roles in the Diversity and Inclusion Mentoring Program?

 The Diversity and Inclusion mentoring program is a group of individuals who are committed to sharing the skills and knowledge that is necessary to be a successful student at Minnesota State University, Mankato.
 Interested individuals can participate in the program by registering as a:

-- Mentor - Individuals who volunteer their time to share their knowledge, experiences, skills, and leadership abilities to help 1st and 2nd year students.
-These individuals are typically faculty, staff, or a graduate assistant.
+- Mentor - Individuals who volunteer their time to share their knowledge, experiences, skills, and leadership abilities to help 1st and 2nd-year students.
+These individuals are typically faculty, staff, or graduate assistants.